i-net-software/jlessc/README.md

 Usage
 ----
-Checkout the sources or download the binary and add it to your Java project.
+Check out the sources or download the binary and add it to your Java project.
 The following code sequence shows a sample usage:

     import com.inet.lib.less.Less;
     ...